shocker

 IMAGE_ID SOURCE

-img_aa090 alpine:latest
+img-aa090 alpine:latest

-> shocker run img_aa090 cat /etc/issue
+> shocker run alpine cat /etc/issue

 Welcome to Alpine Linux 3.23